ARCHER2-HPC/usage-analysis/README.md

 `scua` is a bash script and so has no requirements other than it must be run on the system where the Slurm `sacct` command is available.

-`scua.py` uses Pandas, numpy, matplotlib and seaborn on top of a standard Python 3 installation.
+`scua.py` uses Pandas, numpy, matplotlib, tabulate and seaborn on top of a standard Python 3 installation.

 ### Analyses available